codefresh-io/docs.codefresh.io/_docs/promotions/product-releases.md

 * Troubleshoot issues preventing deployment to production
 * Address customer-reported issues through detailed insights into the deployment lifecycle

+##### Tracking deployments through releases
 There are two key aspects of tracking deployments for a product through releases:
 * **Promotion Flow**
-  Tracking the Promotion Flow for the release provides a graphical representation of how the release is orchestrated, showing the progression through different environments.
+  Tracking the release through the graphical representation, shows the progression of the release through each phase of the promotion lifecycle through different environments.
   See [Monitor promotion orchestration for releases](#monitor-promotion-orchestration-for-releases).

 * **Release notes**